manishakml/Essentials/README.md

 b.
 Factor combinations.
 c.
 Merge k lists - all approaches
 2. Good explanation of permutations-ii without using 'next' permutation approach.
+3. Paint house when houses are arranged in a circle: Can we use the same logic as house robber 2?